tmastersmart/pi-talk/README.md

 if you use this please post a comment here http://www.winnfreenet.com/wp/2021/09/pi-talk-hubitat-to-rasbery-pi-talking-script/

-Notes: v1 used talk.sh to play wav file holding the text.
-This is here for a backup will likely be removed later

 If you need sounds just about any sound you can find online will work.